kylebustard/cartesian-geometry/README.md

 }
 ```

 The test passes!

+### Triangulation for our project

-We implement this new function along with the _Converse of the Pythagorean Theorem_ to classify triangles.
+We implement the `distanceBetweenTwoPoints` function along with the _Converse of the Pythagorean Theorem_ to classify triangles.
 We want to determine if a triangle is right, equilateral, isosceles, scalene, acute, or obtuse.

 #### Classification of triangles